 FINAL SHOW ROLES 2 - 2020/1

-This module is designed to allow students to advance the development of skills and knowledge in a practical context within their chosen Pathway, consolidating learning, discovery and autonomy evidenced in their Final Show Role/s 1.
+This module is designed to allow students to advance the development of skills and knowledge in a practical context within their chosen Pathway, consolidating learning, discovery and autonomy evidenced in Final Show Roles 1 (PRO3017) and where agreed the students may undertake non-pathway support roles

-In taking an advanced level (production-critical role) which will include the development, presentation and realisation of artistic concepts or the management and design of complex technical components, students will progress their professional skills, confidence and critical development.
+In taking a number of roles in GSA productions through teaching blocks 2 and 3, students will develop the planning, presentation and realisation of artistic concepts or the management and design of complex technical components, progressing their professional skills, confidence and critical development.

-Working within their peer group, freelance and in-house production teams, students will be able to apply and evidence sound management and collaboration inherent in the core domains of pre-production, production and post-production.
+Working within their peer group, freelance and in-house production teams, students will be able to apply and evidence confident management and collaboration appropriate to all elements of the production process.

 Guildford School of Acting